lunemec/wpchanger/README.md

 Description
 -------------------------------

+This program works on Windows (tested 7, 8), Macos and Linux

 This application is multi-platform wallpaper changer.
 It can change your wallpaper depending on daytime, date, (weather, cpu-temp not implemented yet).

 I hope it will have gui in future, for now it works from command line only.